It is hoped that the 2018 amendments will lead to a more efficient, foreseeable class action settlement process.

 The subcommittee appreciated the objectors sometimes provide courts with critical information to decide whether to approve a settlement.
 Previously, the district courts were required to approve the withdrawal of each objection if no consideration is involved.
 The rationale of the new rule is that objectors should be free to walk away without court approval, and these procedures also take undue time from court and counsel.
 However, court approval is still necessary if any agreement with objectors involves payments or other consideration.

 The rule was also amended to require objectors to provide enough specificity to enable the parties to respond and the court to evaluate them.
 For instance, one feature requires specification whether the objection asserts interests of only the objector, or of some subset of the class, or of all class members.
 Each objection must state its grounds “with specificity.”
-If the objector fails to provide the needed specificity it could be a basis for rejecting an objection.
+If the objector fails to provide the needed specificity, it could be a basis for rejecting an objection.
 However, the subcommittee advisor notes admonish that courts to balance this requirement to avoid unduly burdening class members seeking to object and that courts recognize class members not represented by counsel may present objections that do not adhere to technical legal standards.

 Discourage Objections Advanced for Improper Purposes

 Rule 23 Subcommittee appreciated that some objectors are only seeking personal gain.
 The use the objections for their self-interest rather than assisting in the settlement-review process.
 It was also appreciated that sometimes class action objectors counsel seeks to obtain payment just to withdraw the objections or dismiss appeals from class settlement approvals, which are judgments.
-The subcommittee particularly commented that class counsel are pressured to avoiding the delays created by appeals and just provide a payment or other consideration to end the objector’s challenges.
+The subcommittee particularly commented that class counsel is pressured to avoiding the delays created by appeals and just provide a payment or other consideration to end the objector’s challenges.
 While recognizing that payments may sometimes advance class interests, the pre-December 1, 2018, procedure, or lack thereof, allowed payments that perpetuate a system encouraging objections advanced for improper purposes.

 Addressing this concern, new Rule 23(e)(5)(B)(i) requires court approval if payment in connection with forgoing or withdrawing an objection or appeal to any recipient.
 The rule particularly advises that the term “consideration” should be interpreted broadly, particularly if the withdrawal includes some arrangements beneficial to objector counsel.
 If consideration involves a payment to counsel for an objector, then they must move the court under Rule 23(h) for an attorney fees award.